Skip to content

 Progesterone plays a crucial role in a woman's menstrual cycle.

-At the beginning of the luteal phase, progesterone acts on the endometrium, making it thicker and more favorable for implantation of an embryo in the event of conception.
+At the beginning of the luteal phase, progesterone acts on the endometrium, making it thicker and more favorable for the implantation of an embryo in the event of conception.

 Influence of progesterone on the body and mood